-See the famous Golden Circle attractions and a winter adventure in the remote highland mountains - Ice caving, snowmobiling, hiking and snowshoeing
+See the famous Golden Circle attractions and a winter adventure in the remote highland mountains - Snowmobiling, hiking and snowshoeing

 Explore geological wonders at historic Þingvellir, watch an erupting geyser and feel the power of Gullfoss Waterfall.
-Your highland guide will drive you to Kerlingarfjöll, journeying through the really rugged outback, way off the beaten path.
+Your highland guide will drive you to Kerlingarfjöll, journeying through the really rugged outback, way off the beaten path in a super jeep.
 Nature and the weather play a big role.

 3 days (2 nights)

 Departs from Overwrite